2022 ASU Solar Systems Astronomy

 research statement, and

 I am the primary content creator for the AAS YouTube channel.
-A little bit about my service to the community is described in this April 2019 AAS Nova article, March 2020 AAS Teaching Online release, and March 2020 AAS Press release.
-Here are some of the most active YouTube playlists:
+A little bit about this service to the community is described in this April 2019 AAS Nova article, March 2020 AAS Teaching Online release, March 2020 AAS Press release, and this August 2021 AAS Journals News article Here are some of the most active YouTube playlists:

 and Ebooks too: